josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 It's late 2025, and so you don't need me to tell you how extreme opposing views on AI can be. _Everyone_ has an opinion of AI, and the overwhelming majority fall to one far end of the spectrum or the other.
 There's a vast divide between the sides, each fiercely passionate in their own entirely opposite ways.

-For my part, you can put me firmly on the pessimist side of the chasm, for many reasons.
+For my part, I'm decidedly on the pessimist side of the chasm, for many reasons.
 Some I'll get into here; others, I'll mostly pass over, as they've been well covered elsewhere.

 But for now, suffice to say: when I look around me at the impact AI is _currently_ having, I see little reason for enthusiasm—let alone the little-questioned, quasi-religious belief that this fundamentally flawed technology will one day soon bring about some sort of economic, societal, and/or scientific revolution all on its own.